Kernix13/github-actions-dotfiles/actions.md

     branches: [master, main]
 ```

+- Added an unused variable to `index.js` and the linting FAILED!
+Removed it, pushed again and it FAILED AGAIN

+> OKAY, I LIKE ACTIONS!

 ## Work flow rules

 Notes from the Discord server for the repo `contrast-ratio-repo` that I did a few contributions to.